AI Agent Index

 by Anysphere

-Cursor's cloud coding agent that runs multi-step tasks autonomously without the IDE open.
+Cursor's Cloud Agent runs autonomous coding tasks in the cloud without the IDE open.
 Included on Hobby (limited), Individual $20/mo, Teams $40/user/mo, and Enterprise.

 subscriptionB2B